-The Human Resources and Compensation Committee, which met four times during fiscal year 2011, is comprised of Messrs.
-Welsh (Chairman), Beynon and Luke.
-Mr. Lindstrom was a member of the Human Resources and Compensation Committee until his appointment as Interim President and Chief Executive Officer on June 30, 2011.
+The Human Resources and Compensation Committee, which met five times during fiscal year 2012, is comprised of Messrs.
+Dowling (Chairman), Gendell and Luke.
 Pursuant to its written charter, the Human Resources and Compensation Committee assists the Board in:

 - · discharging its responsibilities relating to compensation of Company executives; and - producing an annual report on executive compensation for inclusion in the Company's annual proxy statement.